Research Article [ Article in English ] |

 immunodeficiency virus (HIV) seropositivity in children and adults presenting

 to a tertiary care hospital in Mogadishu, Somalia.
-The study included the results of all
+The study

-November 2019.
-In addition, the HIV serological status of individuals was
+between November 2015 and November 2019.
+In addition, the HIV serological

-retrospectively analyzed.
-During the four-year
+status of individuals was retrospectively analyzed.
+During the

-from 1,538 (6.23%) of 24,676 individuals.
+samples from 1,538 (6.23%) of 24,676 individuals.
 A total of 1,570 intestinal

 parasites were detected in 1,538 patients (42.5% aged 10 years and under),